eliasbaixas/openai-openapi-rb/docs/FineTuningApi.md

 create_fine_tuning_job_request = OpenAi::CreateFineTuningJobRequest.new({model: OpenAi::CreateFineTuningJobRequestModel.new, training_file: 'file-abc123'}) # CreateFineTuningJobRequest |

 begin
-  # Creates a job that fine-tunes a specified model from a given dataset.
+  # Creates a fine-tuning job which begins the process of creating a new model from a given dataset.
 Response includes details of the enqueued job including job status and the name of the fine-tuned models once complete.
 [Learn more about fine-tuning](/docs/guides/fine-tuning)
   result = api_instance.create_fine_tuning_job(create_fine_tuning_job_request)
   p result
 rescue OpenAi::ApiError => e